Bird vocalization: Function

+Social

 The Western Australian raven (Corvus coronoides, ssp. perplexus) makes a slow, high-pitched ah-ah-aaaah sound.

 One of the two main functions of bird song is mate attraction.
 Scientists hypothesize that bird song evolved through sexual selection, and experiments suggest that the quality of bird song may be a good indicator of fitness.
 Experiments also suggest that parasites and diseases may directly affect song characteristics such as song rate, which thereby act as reliable indicators of health.
 The song repertoire also appears to indicate fitness in some species.
 The ability of male birds to hold and advertise territories using song also demonstrates their fitness.
 Therefore, a female bird may select males based on the quality of their songs and the size of their song repertoire.

 The second principal function of bird song is territory defense.
 Territorial birds will interact with each other using song to negotiate territory boundaries.
 Since song may be a reliable indicator of quality, individuals may be able to discern the quality of rivals and prevent an energetically costly fight.
 In birds with song repertoires, individuals may share the same song type and use these song types for more complex communication.
 Some birds will respond to a shared song type with a song-type match (i.e. with the same song type).
 This may be an aggressive signal; however, results are mixed.
 Birds may also interact using repertoire-matches, wherein a bird responds with a song type that is in its rival's repertoire but is not the song that it is currently singing.
 This may be a less aggressive act than song-type matching.
 Song complexity is also linked to male territorial defense, with more complex songs being perceived as a greater territorial threat.